 What Are You Doing to End the Epidemic?

 Research to end the AIDS epidemic goes on all day (and many nights) at the Harvard T.H.
 Chan School of Public Health.
 To mark World AIDS Day 2016, we bring you a sampling of the important work being done around the world by our scientists, clinicians, students and staff.

-The AIDS epidemic has had a devastating impact on child survival in sub-Saharan Africa.
+By Martha Henry The AIDS epidemic has had a devastating impact on child survival in sub-Saharan Africa.
 In Botswana, under-five mortality almost doubled from 1990 to 2000.
 Since then, remarkable progress has been made to prevent pregnant HIV-positive mothers from passing the virus to their infants, either in utero or through breastfeeding.
 Yet in a study published this July in BMC Pediatrics, Harvard AIDS Initiative (HAI) researchers found that HIV-exposed…

 For almost 30 years, Dr. Richard Marlink helped shape the work of the Harvard AIDS Initiative (HAI).
 As he leaves to create and lead the Rutgers Global Health Institute, we—his colleagues at HAI— created a short video to express our appreciation of his work and gratitude for his friendship.